Boise County Clerk, Auditor, Recorders Office

 To Obtain a Passport You Will Need:

-Two (2) identical passport photos.
+• One (1) passport photo.
 They must have been taken in the last six (6) months and have a light colored background.
+Glasses are no longer acceptable in a passport photo.

-A check made out to PASSPORT SERVICES $75.00 for anyone 16 years of age and older, $60.00 for anyone under 16.
-If the check is for more than one person, write the name and date of birth for each person on the check.
+• A check made out to DEPARTMENT OF STATE in the amount of $130.00 for anyone 16 years of age and older, $100.00 for anyone under 16.
+If the check is for more than one person, write the date of birth for each person on the check.

-A $25.00 fee per passport is required by the County.
-This payment can either be cash or check made out to Boise County.
+• A $35.00 fee per passport is required by the County.
+This payment can either be cash, check or credit card.
 Individual checks for each application is not required.

-All original documents that are sent with your application are returned with your Passport.
+All original documents that are sent with your application are returned to you.
+These documents and your Passport will arrive separately.

 Applications should be filled out by the applicant unless it is a small child.